theochem/horton/doc/user_postproc_espfit.rst

 (outside a sphere with radius ``r1``).
 Both ``r1`` and ``gamma1`` must be given in angstrom.

-The script ``horton-esp-cost.py`` has several more options.
+The ``horton-esp-cost.py`` script has several more options.
 Run ``horton-esp-cost.py --help`` for more details.

 ``horton-esp-fit.py`` -- Fit charges to the ESP
 ===============================================

-Once a cost function is constructed, it can be used estimate atomic charges by minimizing the cost function.
+Once a cost function is constructed, it can be used to estimate atomic charges by minimizing the cost function.
 A bare-bones fit can be carried out as follows::

-    horton-esp-fit.py cost.h5 charges.h5
+    $ horton-esp-fit.py cost.h5 charges.h5

 where the file ``cost.h5`` is constructed with the script ``horton-esp-cost.py``.

-Useful ESP-fitted charges typically involve much more advanced minimizations of the ESP cost function, for example, by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` but you are free to implement these in customized scripts that use the the ESP cost functions obtained with ``horton-esp-cost.py``.
+Useful ESP-fitted charges typically involve a more advanced minimizations of the ESP cost function, for example, by adding constraints, restraints, transforming to bond-charge increments, fitting to several different molecules concurrently, etc. Such advanced features are not supported in ``horton-esp-fit.py`` script, but you can implement these in customized scripts that use the the ESP cost functions obtained with ``horton-esp-cost.py``.

 ``horton-esp-test.py`` -- Test the ESP quality of a given set of charges
 ========================================================================

-The script ``horton-esp-test.py`` can be used to test the quality of a set of charges for the reproduction of the ESP.
+The ``horton-esp-test.py`` script can be used to test the quality of a set of charges to reproduce the ESP.
 These charges are typically obtained with ``horton-wpart.py`` or ``horton-cpart.py``.
 It can be used as follows::

-    horton-esp-test.py cost.h5 wpart.h5:hi/charges wpart_espcost.h5:hi
+    $ horton-esp-test.py cost.h5 wpart.h5:hi/charges wpart_espcost.h5:hi

-The first file, ``cost.h5``, is generated with the script ``horton-esp-cost.py``.
+The first file, ``cost.h5``, is generated with the ``horton-esp-cost.py`` script.
 The second file, ``wpart.h5`` is generated (for example) with ``horton-wpart.py gaussian.fchk wpart.h5:hi hi atoms.h5``.
 The last file, ``wpart_espcost.h5`` will contain the output in the HDF5 group ``hi``.